B. P. Koirala: Political career

 King Birendra, educated in England and the United States, succeeded his father in 1972 when the political climate was believed to be gradually improving.
 Koirala, however, was arrested immediately upon his return from exile in 1976 and charged with the capital offence of attempting armed revolution.
 Finally, in March 1978, he was cleared of all treason and sedition charges.
 Then, in 1981, he was cleared to travel to the United States for medical treatment.
 The Prime Minister Surya Bahadur Thapa convinced the king to allow Koirala to proceed to the US for treatment as per recommendation from the royal physician Dr. M. R. Pandey.
 The government of Nepal bore a portion of the cost of his medical treatment in the US, while the rest was arranged by his nephew Shail Updhaya, Dr. Shukdev Shah, family and friends.

 After returning from a further medical visit to the United States, he had a series of audiences with King Birendra, as he tried for a "national reconciliation".
 During the student demonstrations in 1979, he was under house arrest.
 However, he welcomed King Birendra's call for a national referendum on the question of the political system for Nepal.
 The referendum results were announced to be in favour of retaining the political system led by the B. P. Koirala was the first leader to welcome the result of the national referendum and accepted the people verdict and claimed that the referendum was fair and free.
 However, owing to differences in the electoral process to seek membership of class organization as mandatory, Koirala demanded a boycott of the 1981 elections.

-Despite obviously failing health and political strength, Koirala could still draw a great popular support.
+Despite obviously failing health and political strength, Koirala could still draw great popular support.
 He addressed one of Nepal's largest public meetings in recent years in Kathmandu's Ratna Park in January 1982.
 He died on 21 July 1982, in Kathmandu.
 An estimated half a million people attended his funeral.